ajfisher/datatium/slides.md

 Notes:
 In a forum like this everyone would be practicing the core responsive design techniques.
-But I bet you're still coming across issues.
+But I bet you're still coming across some issues - probably more frequently now everything you're doing is inherently responsive.

 Here's the situation.
-You design a wonderfully responsive site.
-Your media queries are perfection, everything reflows beautifully - it's a work of responsive art.
+You design a wonderfully responsive site everything reflows beautifully - it's a work of responsive art.

 But you then use the web application on mobile - or maybe you go from mobile to desktop - and something just "feels" wrong.
 You can't put your finger on it, but there's something odd about the experience when you move from one device to another.

+Instagram going from mobile to desktop feels like this - it's just not right.

 Has anyone experienced this?